cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

 // PCF: Provider Chain Function
 // Utility method
 function CreateConsumerClient(p: SpawnConsumerChainProposal) {
+  // check that a client for this chain does not exist if p.chainId IN chainToClient.Keys() {
+    return
+  }

   // create client state
   clientState = ClientState{
     chainId: p.chainId,